History and Philosophy of Science and Technology

 Hours: 24L/10T

 This course introduces and explores central issues in the philosophy of science, including scientific inference, method, and explanation.
-Topics may include underdetermination, realism and empiricism, and laws of nature.
+Topics may include underdetermination, realism, empiricism, scientific revolutions, feminist epistemology, and laws of nature.

 Breadth Requirements: Thought, Belief and Behaviour (2)